marcusnolan/restruction/README.md

 #### MONGO_URI

-This is used to connect you application to your MongoDB cluster.
+This is used to connect your application to your MongoDB cluster.

-- Click 'Overview' tab from your Cluster, followed by 'Connect'.
+- Click the 'Overview' tab from your Cluster, followed by 'Connect'.
 - Select 'Connect your application' from the window that opens.
 - Select your correct version of Python and copy the connection string.
-- Replace the 'username' and 'password' text, with the relevant criteria you setup in 'Database Access'.
+- Replace the 'username' and 'password' text, with the relevant criteria you set up in 'Database Access'.

 #### MONGO_DBNAME

 This is the name of your database in MongoDB.
-Which can be foung under the 'Collections' tab, under your cluster. (e.g restruction)
+Which can be found under the 'Collections' tab, under your cluster. (e.g restruction)

 #### Running Development Server

-To launch a Http server using the development mode code for the application, use the following command in your IDE:
+To launch an HTTP server using the development mode code for the application, use the following command in your IDE:

 ```